Anil1111/Academic-Projects-Tutorials/Typescript/notes.md

 >`super()`
 is used inside the constructor to call the constructor of the parents class with the modified params needs to be called first inside the constructor
+> We can inherit from only one class

 ```typescript
 // class Department6 defined above